johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-17-docusaurus-using-fontaine-to-reduce-custom-font-cumulative-layout-shift/index.md

 hide_table_of_contents: false
 ---

-Custom font usage can introduce cumulative layout shift (CLS) to your website.
+Custom font usage can introduce cumulative layout shift (or "jank") to your website.
 This post shows how to use [fontaine](https://github.com/unjs/fontaine) to reduce this with Docusaurus sites.

 ![title image reading "Docusaurus: Using fontaine to reduce custom font cumulative layout shift" in a ridiculous font with the Docusaurus logo and a screenshot of a preload link HTML element](title-image.webp)

 ## What is cumulative layout shift?

 Cumulative layout shift (CLS) is a metric that measures the instability of content on a web page.
 It's a [Core Web Vitals](https://web.dev/vitals/) metric.
-It's a metric that's important to get right.
-It's a metric that's easy to get wrong.

 You may well know it as "jank".
-It's the jank that you see when a page loads and the text moves around.
+It's jank that you see when a page loads and the text moves around.
 It's an irritation.
 There's a great description of it in [this post on the topic](https://web.dev/cls/); let me quote it here:

 > Have you ever been reading an article online when something suddenly changes on the page?
 Without warning, the text moves, and you've lost your place.
 Or even worse: you're about to tap a link or a button, but in the instant before your finger lands—BOOM—the link moves, and you end up clicking something else!

-For the rest of this post I'm going to refer to CLS as "jank", as it's a more relatable term.
+For the rest of this post I'll generally to refer to CLS as jank, as it's a more relatable term.

 ## What "jank" looks like